 Providers are required to participate in Molina's Grievance Program and cooperate with Molina in identifying, processing, and promptly resolving all Member complaints, grievances, or inquiries.
 If a Member has a complaint regarding a Provider, the Provider will participate in the investigation of the grievance.
-If a Member appeals, the Provider will participate by providing medical records or statement if needed.
+If a Member appeals, the Provider will participate by providing medical records and/or statement as needed.
 This includes the maintenance and retention of Member records for a period of not less than ten (10) years, and retained further if the records are under review or audit until such time that the review or audit is complete.

-Please refer to the Member Grievances and Appeals section of this Manual for additional information regarding this program.
+Please refer to the Complaints, Grievance and Appeals Process section of this Manual for additional information regarding this program.